Graduate from school, move to the big city. It’s a well-worn path. For years, that destination was synonymous with New York City.

 - This map highlights the most prominent migration patterns of graduates from schools ranked in the top 25 by U.S. News and World Report.
 We compared the region of each graduate’s school to the region where they now live.
-The map shows data wherever 13 percent or more people from a region were living in a different region within five years of graduation.
+The map shows data wherever 13% or more people from a region were living in a different region within five years of graduation.
 For more context on these trends, see Graphic 3: “Graduates of Top Schools More Likely to Move.”

 Graphic 2: “New in Town: Metros that Attract Recent Grads”

 - Here, we looked at recent graduates living in several major metropolitan statistical areas and asked whether these people went to school in that metro or elsewhere.